Earth Justice Team

 6. Community Connections.
 We plan to connect with other groups, such as the Health and Wellness Committee of the Montclair schools, to present the “Climate Showcase” of Montclair, and to get more involved with the position paper about Ethical Eating that the UUA is discussing.

-The Green Sanctuary accreditation and re-accreditation process occurs every 3-5 years and has 3 aspects:
+The Earth Justice Team accreditation and re-accreditation process occurs every 3-5 years and has 3 aspects:

 - Rethinking our spiritual beliefs and practices in connection with our environmental consciousness as individuals and as a congregation.